Changing the order of a dynamical phase transition through fluctuations in a quantum p-spin model: Details on the first-order transition line

 \section{Details on the first-order transition line}

-{In this appendix, examine in greater detail the discontinuity line $J=J_{dyn}(g)$, appearing in Fig. \ref{fig:non-equilibrium phase diagrams 3} (left) and Fig.\ref{fig:non-equilibrium phase diagrams 4} (right) of the main text, analyzing the cases of $p=3$ and $p=4$ separately.}
+In this appendix, examine in greater detail the discontinuity line $J=J_{dyn}(g)$, appearing in Fig. \ref{fig:non-equilibrium phase diagrams 3} (left) and Fig.\ref{fig:non-equilibrium phase diagrams 4} (right) of the main text, analyzing the cases of $p=3$ and $p=4$ separately.\\

-{For $p=3$, the transition line $J_{dyn}(g)$ emerges clearly fixing a sufficiently large value of $g$: the plot in Fig. \ref{fig:firstorder_transition_3.png} (top-right) shows that the time-average magnetization $\overline{S^x}$ has a discontinuity in $J$, though not being either completely smooth $J$ above and below the discontinuity point, because of the noise induced by the spin-wave emission.
+For $p=3$, the transition line $J_{dyn}(g)$ emerges clearly fixing a sufficiently large value of $g$: the plot in Fig. \ref{fig:firstorder_transition_3.png} (top-right) shows that the time-average magnetization $\overline{\mathcal{S}^x}$ has a discontinuity in $J$, though not being either completely smooth $J$ above and below the discontinuity point, because of the noise induced by the spin-wave emission.
 In this regime, it is possible to make a semi-analytical estimation of the point $J_{dyn}(g)$ where the transition happens, as discussed in the following.
-First we notice that, because of the squeezing of the potential, due to the spin-wave excitation and expressed by the eq.\eqref{renorm_potential} of the main text, the dynamics is driven by an effective transverse field
+First we remind that, as discussed in Sec.~\ref{SUBSEC_emission_mecanism}, the effective potential determining the dynamics is squeezed by the emission of spin waves and is expressed by Eq.~\eqref{renorm_potential} of the main text.
+From this expression, it is evident that the dynamics is driven by an effective transverse field

-which depends on time through $\epsilon$.
-Thus, for any fixed $g$ it exists a threshold value $\epsilon_{sp}$, set by the equation\footnote{Here, $g_{sp}$ is $p$-dependent the value of the transverse field beyond which the effective potential displays a single paramagnetic well, as discussed also in Appendix \ref{APP_landscape_details}}.
+Here, $g_{\epsilon}$ depends on time through the spin-wave density $\epsilon(t)$, defined in Eq.~\eqref{eq:spinwave_density}.
+However, Eq.~\eqref{eq:spinodal_point} also indicates the existence of a critical value of $g$, denoted as $g_{sp}$, such that for $g>g_{sp}$ the energy landscape becomes a single well.
+These observations leads us to the conclusion that it exist a threshold value $\epsilon_{sp}$ for the spin-wave density, defined by the equation

-such that whenever $\epsilon>\epsilon_{sp}$, the squeezed potential in eq.\eqref{renorm_potential} displays a single paramagnetic well.
-An intuitive, \emph{sufficient} condition for the localization of the magnetization in the paramagnetic well can be set by the statement that $\epsilon(t)$ is asymptotically greater $\epsilon_{sp}$ for large times, that is
+such that the squeezed potential from Eq.~\eqref{renorm_potential} displays a single paramagnetic well whenever $\epsilon>\epsilon_{sp}$.
+Then, a \emph{sufficient} condition for the localization of the magnetization in the paramagnetic well corresponds to $\epsilon(t)$ asymptotically exceeding $\epsilon_{sp}$.
+Quantitatively, this corresponds to: